slaeryan/slaeryan.github.io/posts/slae-assignment7-blogpost.md

 An **important point** to note is that using this technique we will only be able to bypass AVs relying on _static-analysis_ solely which is seldom the case nowadays since security products today use a hybrid technique of _static-analysis_ and _dynamic-analysis_ combined which is basically automatic execution of the binary in a sandboxed environment and looking for suspicious behaviours/indicators to determine whether it is malicious or not and this going to catch our payload once we decrypt the payload.

-Of course there are workarounds for this too but those are the topics of another discussion.
+Of course, there are workarounds for this too but those are the topics of another discussion.

 ## Implementation details
 So we are going to be using a cryptographic library known as NaCl which is an abbreviation for "Networking and Cryptography library" as the principal encryption library for our crypter.